-Baccalaureate Field Pharmacy, chemistry, or the biological sciences.
+- Baccalaureate Field Pharmacy, chemistry, or the biological sciences.
 Prior academic work should include a year each of biology or biochemistry and organic chemistry.

-Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of baccalaureate study.

-Tests Required GRE General.
-The GRE Advanced Chemistry or Biology test is recommended.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three required.

-Personal Statement Required.
+(Note: No financial support is offered to applicants to the MS program.) - Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of baccalaure-ate study. - Tests Required GRE General.
+The GRE Advanced Chemistry or Biology test is recommended. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required.